Pleasantville Cottage Campus

 Pleasantville START • Gateways Program for Commercially Sexually Exploited Children

 JCCA is one of the oldest and most respected providers of residential treatment care in New York State.
 The Cottage Schools have been a part of the Pleasantville community since 1912.
-We serve 200 boys and girls at The Cottage Schools, our 150-acre Westchester campus in Pleasantville, New York.
-The children, ages 7-21, live in 20 cottages, and are served by four distinctive programs: Pleasantville Cottage School, Edenwald Center, Pleasantville START, and Gateways.
-The campus has two special education schools run by the Mount Pleasant Union Free School District, a health center providing medical and dental services, a substance abuse clinic, a recreation center and gym, a swimming pool, and athletic fields.
+We serve 200 boys and girls at The Cottage Schools, many of whom have been the victims of abuse or neglect.
+The children, ages 7-21, live in 20 cottages, and are served by four distinctive programs: Pleasantville Cottage School, Edenwald Center, Pleasantville START and Gateways.
+The Campus has two special education schools run by the Mount Pleasant Union Free School District, a health center providing medical and dental services, a substance abuse clinic, a recreation center and gym, a swimming pool and athletic fields.